Please drink 1 litre of water prior to your appointment. Go to the toilet as required. You do not need to have a full bladder for the scan.

-- If there is any chance, you may be pregnant or you are breast-feeding, please contact the Department directly for specific instructions.
+If there is any chance you may be pregnant or you are breast-feeding, please contact our team directly for specific instructions.

 - On arrival you will have an IV placed into the arm.

 - You will be asked to go to the toilet immediately prior to getting on the scanning bed.

 - You will be positioned for the scan and a tracer will be injected via the IV.
 It is important that you remain still for the duration of the scan.

 - The scan will take approximately 40mins.
 This can vary however depending on the reason for your scan.

 - There are no side effects to the tracer used.

 Queensland X-Ray has the latest nuclear medicine equipment, with SPECT/CT available across all departments.